-Three dead-ball assists from the Inter Milan forward earned three points for his side as they exploited the visitors' dreadful marking in Montevideo
+Three dead-ball assists from the Inter forward earned three points for his side as they exploited the visitors' dreadful marking in Montevideo

-Diego Forlan's delivery was the deciding factor as the Inter Milan forward played a part in three of his side's four goals.
+Diego Forlan's delivery was the deciding factor as the Inter forward played a part in three of his side's four goals.

-Uruguay wasted no time, taking the lead in the third minute.
+The hosts wasted no time, taking the lead in the third minute.
 Forlan’s in-swinging corner fell to Luis Suarez via Diego Lugano.
 The Liverpool striker took one deft touch to set the ball up and his second was to half-volley it, on the turn, into the back of the net.

-The Centenario was silenced in the 18th minute when, against the run of play, Bolivia equalised through Rudy Cardozo.
+But they didn't have it all their own way, and were silenced in the 18th minute when, against the run of play, Bolivia equalised through Rudy Cardozo.
 Jaime Robles played a slick ball into Cardozo, who beat Fernando Muslera to the ball and dinked it over the keeper to level the scores.

 Walter Flores then gave away a cheap free kick in the centre of his side’s half in the 25th minute and Forlan produced a scintillating delivery which Diego Lugano connected with.
 The Paris Saint-Germain defender was free in the area and got up well to power his header into the top corner.